PayPal for Small Business

 A Titan of E-Commerce

 PayPal began as a wholly-owned subsidiary of eBay, where it was heavily used for payments between buyers and sellers of eBay auctions.
 In mid-2015, PayPal split off from eBay to become its own independent company.
 The service is one of the most accessible electronic payment methods in the industry because it allows anyone with an email address to sign up to send and receive payments from other individuals.
-Additionally, PayPal has a “merchant services” division that allows businesses of all sizes to accept credit card payments, much like a normal merchant account.
+Additionally, PayPal has a merchant services division that allows businesses of all sizes to accept credit card payments.

 PayPal is unlike traditional credit card processors because merchants cannot use PayPal with typical credit card processing equipment.
 Instead, PayPal offers several other services including shopping cart integration, “buy now” buttons, and donation buttons that are primarily targeted towards merchants with an online presence.
 The company also offers a virtual terminal with an optional credit card reader that plugs into the USB port of most computers.
 The virtual terminal allows merchants to enter credit card data themselves.